LaMaisonOrchard/CodeGen/README.md

 !BLK USER:system =Fred
 ```

 As this stands it is quite limited.
 The power comes from the data file.
-The data file is parse and ..
+The data file is parsed and ..
 generates a parse tree of **Data Blocks** (IDataBlock).
 Each data block defines a number of named ..
 text blocks like simple text blocks in the template.
-In addition then define named data blocks referenced ..
+In addition they define named data blocks referenced ..
 from the current data block.
 These can be accessed using the **USING** reference.
-The data blocks all so ..
+The data blocks also ..
-defines names lists of data blocks that can be iterated over using **FOREACH** and **LIST**.
+defines names lists of data blocks that can be iterated over using **FOREACH** and **LIST**. ..
+All block expand in the context of a data block and has access to the blocks, data blocks and lists defined by ..
+that data block.
+The **LIST** and **FOREACH** below step through the **ENTRY** list and expand the blocks (ID and EXPAND) ..
+in the context of each entry.
+The **LIST** form inserts the block **COMMA** between each entry ..
+(but not at the end).

 ```
 !FIL ROOT file.txt